isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/linking-to-websites.md

 ---
-title: Linking to websites in XML Documentation for Adobe Experience Manager
+title: Linking to websites in XML Documentation
 description: Linking to websites in XML Documentation for Adobe Experience Manager
 ---